Landing the jackpot: choosing SEO keywords for your ethical brand

 If you sell via an online marketplace, you could create two listings for the same product, varying the term you use.
 Again, after a suitable period of time you can see which term has performed the best.

+But by using this apporach, you do risk cannibalising your content.
 Beware of trying to kill two birds with one stone by trying to optimise both keywords within the same page or listing.
 This will weaken the performance of each keyword and you are unlikely to be successful with either.

 If you sell on Etsy, you can access search terms which have led browsers to your items so far.
 These are located in the Stats section of your Shop Manager and makes it easier to access the success of any search terms as you go along.
 If your chosen SEO keyword isn’t working over a period of a few months, you can adjust.

-If you plan to run a Google Adwords (paid advertising within the search results), you can also test which SEO keyword works best for your ethical brand.
+If you plan to run a Google AdWords campaign (paid advertising within the search results), you can also test which SEO keyword works best for your ethical brand.
 You can run A and B campaigns at the same time which will show quite easily which is pulling in more customer clicks.

 Does Google (or other search engines) use the terms interchangeably?